History

 Photo of the Second Library

 In 1969, the heirs of the A.J.
-Canary Estate presented the city their building which had housed the Post Office for the city.
-The Southeast Kansas Library Association gave a gift of $4,000, which made it possible to move, remodel, and provide for the citizens of Caney a very fine facility located at 105 W. 4th Street.
+Canary Estate presented the city with the building that had once housed the Post Office.
+A gift of $4,000 from the Southeast Kansas Library Association made it possible to move, remodel, and create a fine new facility at 105 W. 4th Street.

-In 1977, a fire destroyed the Library.
-Some salvaged remains were moved to temporary quarters at the old Caney National Bank.
+In 1977, a fire destroyed the library.
+Some materials were salvaged and moved to temporary quarters in the old Caney National Bank.

 Wakeland Grocery Photo

-In 1978, the former Wakeland Grocery became the new home of the Caney City Library, and remained so for the next 38 years.
+In 1978, the former Wakeland Grocery became the new home of the Caney City Library, where it remained for the next 38 years.

-November 29th, 2005, the Can-Kan Dreambuilders was formed, in order to begin raising money for a new library.
+On November 29, 2005, the Can‑Kan Dreambuilders formed to begin raising funds for a new library building.

 Jennifer Rosson, Pam Ernest, and Chris Bannon

-After many years of dedication and thousands of dollars in cupcakes and cookie sales, chicken noodle dinners, and other fundraisers, enough money was raised to apply for a matching grant, which was obtained with the help of the City’s Grant Writer.
+After many years of dedication — and thousands of dollars raised through cupcake and cookie sales, chicken‑noodle dinners, and other community fundraisers — enough money was secured to apply for a matching grant, which was awarded with the help of the City’s grant writer.

 Elevation View Rendering of the New Library